 Although the agreed intention is to keep the student at the school for the long-term.
 Be reassured that schools do not publish lists or identify those students who hold Bursaries.
 Confidence is kept throughout the process.

 Most Independent Schools offer Scholarships to attract the most talented pupils to their school.
 Scholarships awarded by the more established and bigger brand schools (Eton, Winchester, Harrow, …) who have large foundations, can be financially significant.
 The majority of Scholarships are:

 - Less about financial value and more purely honorary, resulting in a status within the school or a name on the honours board.

 - Worth between 0% and 10% in fee discount.

 Scholarships are highly competitive.
-You will need to be informed and to have done your research into the various schools.
 You will also need to invest in time and expertise to help prepare your child towards their Scholarships Exams and Assessments.
 Do not pressure your child, who of course will want to do well and succeed.
 Approach it with an attitude of “Let us give it a go!”

 Private school scholarships, bursaries, grants